v1ljar/Hive42/README.md

 ## List of my projects at Hive42(in process or finished):

+**📂 CPP00/** - This first module of C++ is designed to help understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming! **In progress**

 **📂 cub3d/** – Graphical 3D (MLX42) project.
-Goal is to make a dynamic view inside a maze, inspired by the world-famous eponymous 90's game "Wolfenstein 3D". **In progress**
+Goal is to make a dynamic view inside a maze, inspired by the world-famous eponymous 90's game "Wolfenstein 3D". **Mandatory part done (105/100)**

 **📂 ft_printf/** – Recreating the famous printf function in C. **Mandatory part done (100/100)**